jasonmuzzy/aoc-copilot/README.md

 <a id="years-supported"></a>
 ## Years Supported

-Currently, years 2018 - 2023 are fully tested and supported for all features.
+Currently, years 2018 - 2024 are fully tested and supported for all features.

 *Year 2017 is in process, with days 1 - 14 supported.*

 **Q**.
-What about 2024 and beyond?
+What about 2025 and beyond?
 Can I use it as soon as a new puzzle drops?<br>
 **A**.
-Yes, probably for most days.
-Advent of Code follows a very consistent structure from year-to-year, so most features of AoCC should work with 2024 and beyond.
-The availability of examples is the only thing that is likely to vary.
+Probably, for most days.
+Advent of Code follows a consistent structure from year-to-year, so most features of AoCC should work with future years.
+The availability of *examples* is the only thing that is likely to vary.
 AoCC uses a default search strategy (DSS) for extracting examples from most puzzles.
-In 2023, the DSS automatically extracted examples for 18 out of 25 days.
-The other 6 days contained multiple examples each so they required [example database](docs/egdb.md) entries to extract the examples.
+In 2024, the DSS automatically extracted examples for 14 out of 25 days.
+In 2023, it automatically extracted them for 18 out of 25 days.
+The rest required [example database](docs/egdb.md) entries to extract the examples.
 2022 was very similar with the DSS working for 20 days.
-So, I expect 2024 will follow a similar pattern and AoCC will be able to automatically extract examples for most days.
+So, I expect future years will follow a similar pattern and AoCC will be able to automatically extract examples for most days.

-*2024 Update:  Days 1 - 20, 21<sup>1</sup> and 22 supported (days 1, 2, 4 - 9, 18 and 19 automatically with the DSS, days 3, 10 - 17 and 20 - 22 with EGDB entries).*

-*<sup>1</sup>Day 21 only for part 1*

 **Q**.
 What do I do if AoCC doesn't properly extract examples for a day?
 Am I stuck?<br>
 **A**.
 No, you're not stuck.
 You have two options when configuring the [runner](docs/runner.md):